buda-base/digitization-guidelines/docs/digitization/digitization-en.md

+Ôªø
 ## **File Formats**

 Files on the computer come in many different **formats**.
 File formats are different ways of encoding bits to be read by software.
-Some file formats are "proprietary"ófor use by specific, paid-for software.
-Others are ìfree,î and thus more widely accessible and more widely used.
+Some file formats are "proprietary"‚Äîfor use by specific, paid-for software.
+Others are ‚Äúfree,‚Äù and thus more widely accessible and more widely used.
 To keep data accessible and useful, it is best *not* to use proprietary file formats.

-It is standard for file formats to be given a "file extension:" This is the three or four-letter code youíll often see following the file name.
+It is standard for file formats to be given a "file extension:" This is the three or four-letter code you‚Äôll often see following the file name.
 Some computers hide this information from the user.
-If you **right-click** on a file you can select **ìPropertiesî** to view its properties, one of which is **ìFile type.î** Here we can see an image file that is a PNG file (.png), along with the file metadata the computer automatically tracks (like location, size, date created, etc.):
+If you **right-click** on a file you can select **‚ÄúProperties‚Äù** to view its properties, one of which is **‚ÄúFile type.‚Äù** Here we can see an image file that is a PNG file (.png), along with the file metadata the computer automatically tracks (like location, size, date created, etc.):

 <table>
   <tr>